Optimization API¶

 Akaike Information Criterion (AIC)¶

-AIC balances fit quality and model complexity: \(\(\text{AIC}(\lambda) = n \log(\hat{\sigma}^2) + 2 \cdot \text{ED}(\lambda)\)\)
+AIC balances fit quality and model complexity: $\(\text{AIC}(\lambda) = n \log(\hat{\sigma}^2) + 2 \cdot \text{ED}(\lambda)\)$

 where: - \(\hat{\sigma}^2 = \|y - S_\lambda y\|^2 / n\) is the residual variance - \(\text{ED}(\lambda) = \text{tr}(S_\lambda)\) is the effective degrees of freedom

-Advantages: - Information-theoretic foundation - Fast computation - Good for model comparison
+Advantages: - Information-theoretic foundation - Fast computation - Good for model comparison - Works with both Gaussian and GLM families

 Disadvantages: - May not work well for all noise levels - Less robust than cross-validation